NXT-Crypto/nxtchain/README.md

 The buildscript will then build the NxtChain for multiple operating systems.
 You will find your built binaries in the `./build` folder.

-If you are using Windows to build the NxtChain, use a tool such as [Git Bash](https://git-scm.com/downloads/win) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
+If you are using Windows to build the NxtChain, use a tool such as [Git Bash](https://git-scm.com/downloads/win) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to run the buildscript.
+A batch file for Windows is **NOT** provided.

+If you don't want to build the NxtChain yourself, you will always find a prepared build of the latest commits on the [releases page](https://github.com/NXT-Crypto/nxtchain/releases/tag/latest).